brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 Escape Route

-**Create** 9 Goods, 9 Labor (360 gp); **Time** 16 days
+**Create** 9 Goods, 9 Labor (360 gp; **Time** 16 days

 **Size** 6—12 squares

 **Upgrades From** Secret Room

 This is a hallway or tunnel leading to a hidden exit from the building.
-The exit door is typically a simple wooden door with an average lock ( [Disable Device](skills/disableDevice#_disable-device) DC 20 to open).
-Either or both ends of the hallway can be secret doors ( [Perception](skills/perception#_perception) DC 20 to notice).
+The exit door is typically a simple wooden door with an average lock ( [Disable Device](skill_dir/disableDevice#_disable-device) DC 20 to open.
+Either or both ends of the hallway can be secret doors ( [Perception](skill_dir/perception#_perception) DC 20 to notice.

 False Front

 **Earnings** gp or Goods +2

-**Benefit** bonus to [Perception](skills/perception#_perception) and [Sense Motive](skills/senseMotive#_sense-motive) DCs
+**Benefit** bonus to [Perception](skill_dir/perception#_perception and [Sense Motive](skill_dir/senseMotive#_sense-motive) DCs

 **Create** 4 Goods, 1 Influence, 4 Labor (190 gp); **Time** 12 days

 **Size** 10—20 squares

-**Upgrades To** Storage and Storefront (see below)
+**Upgrades To** Storage and Storefront (see below

 This simple, nondescript business uses an innocuous front to hide criminal dealings.
 It might appear to be a low-quality pawnshop or ill-stocked market.
 It has the bare necessities for functioning as the kind of business it pretends to be, but its true purpose is to conceal the nature of the building—typically a criminal enterprise or secret meeting place, such as a cult's sanctuary or a den of thieves.
 The room includes a secret door leading to the rest of the building.
-The room increases [Perception](skills/perception#_perception) and [Sense Motive](skills/senseMotive#_sense-motive) DCs by 5 for those trying to notice unusual activity or determine whether the building is what it seems.
+The room increases [Perception](skill_dir/perception#_perception and [Sense Motive](skill_dir/senseMotive#_sense-motive) DCs by 5 for those trying to notice unusual activity or determine whether the building is what it seems.
 Since a False Front contains both a false Storefront and false display area, its space can be upgraded to both Storage and a Storefront simultaneously (or upgraded to just one, leaving the remaining area unused).

 Farmland